-Despite an uptick in revenue collection and a decline in committed expenditure, the total government spending to GDP is anticipated to decline in 2024-25 (I)(BE).
-In terms of priorities, the interim budget has continued the trend of raising capital investments to stimulate economic growth across various sectors.
-The capital expenditure is expected at 23.32 per cent of the total budget and accounts for 3.39 per cent of GDP.
-However, this increase in capital expenditure is primarily for three ministries: the Ministry of Railways, Ministry of Road Transport and Highways, and Ministry of Defence, which account for 63 per cent of total capital expenditure in 2024-25(I)(BE).
+This, however, has its effect on the overall fiscal space, which has been persistently declining since FY 2020-21.
+Despite an uptick in revenue collection and a decline in committed expenditure, the total government spending to GDP is anticipated to decline in 2024-25 (BE).
+In terms of priorities, capital expenditure is expected at 23.05 per cent of the total budget and accounts for 3.40 per cent of GDP.
+However, the capital expenditure is primarily driven by three ministries: the Ministry of Railways, Ministry of Road Transport and Highways, and Ministry of Defence, which account for 63 per cent of total capital expenditure in 2024-25(I)(BE).
 Fiscal consolidation has come not without a cost on social sector spending, where the combined priority for the 16 select social sector ministries has continued to decline.
-This includes a downward adjustment in food and fertiliser subsidies, which would hurt farming communities.
-The States' share in central taxes, as a proportion of gross tax revenue, has also declined from the previous year's Revised Estimates.
-In 2024-25 (I)(BE), GIA transfers to states and UTs amounts to Rs 9.84 lakh crore.
+The States' share in central taxes, as a proportion of gross tax revenue, has also declined from the previous year's Provisional Actuals.
+In 2024-25 (BE), GIA transfers to states and UTs amounts to Rs 10.30 lakh crore.

-The Priority for Social Sectors
+The Priority of Social Sectors